 Professor Sue Kilpatrick is Professor of Education at the University of Tasmania Launceston Campus.
-Up until the end of 2015 Sue was the Pro Vice Chancellor "Students" and Director, Centre for University Pathways and Partnerships, University of Tasmania, where her responsibilities included pre-degree programs and pathways to UTAS from schools and TasTAFE, the Aboriginal support Riawunna Centre and the English Language Centre.
+She is also Deputy Chair of the Northern Tasmania Development Corporation Board.
+Up until the end of 2015 Sue was the Pro Vice Chancellor "Students", University of Tasmania, where her responsibilities included pre-degree programs and pathways to UTAS from schools and TasTAFE, the Aboriginal support Riawunna Centre and the English Language Centre.

 Sue was formerly Pro Vice Chancellor (Rural and Regional) at Deakin University, Australia and a member of the Regional Development Australia Barwon South West Victoria Committee.

 Sue has had a diverse career in higher education, including in, economics, education and rural health.
 She holds a PhD in the Economics of Education and a Master of Economics in Labour Economics and is a Graduate of the Australian Institute of Company Directors.

 A born and bred Tasmanian, Sue is committed to working with and for the communities in which she lives.
 She has been a member of a diverse range of Boards in Victoria and Tasmania including, in Victoria: South West TAFE, South West Local Learning and Employment Network, G21 Education Pillar and Marcus Oldham College, and in Tasmania: TL3 (Tasmanian Lifelong Learning), the Early Years Foundation, FarmBis State Planning Group Family-based Care North, Australian Rural Health Education Network and headspace Northern Tasmania.

 Principal Advisor - Communities - Bell Bay Aluminium